Securitisation Fundamentals

 Pool Characteristics

-The aggregate pool is analyzed across several weighted average metrics:
+The aggregate pool is analysed across several weighted average metrics:

 Stratification